A painted skull and headphones exemplifying that Music Piracy is on the rise in 2025

 Multi coloured floppy disks representing a shift in consumer behaviour towards ownership models of music, from the past.

-So people are developing this “hedge” behaviour where they maintain legal streaming subscriptions for convenience and discovery, but also keep backup copies of songs they really care about.
-It’s like digital insurance.
-You pay for Spotify because it’s easy access and has good recommendations, but you also download the stuff you can’t afford to lose.
 The creator community has completely normalised workarounds as well during platform disputes and licensing breakdowns.
 Content creators learned very quickly to keep multiple audio sources at the ready.
 The official track, a royalty-free version, or, maybe a “backup” file that’s technically questionable but won’t trigger content filters.
 This mindset is spreading to regular users, too.
 Feed that instilled convenience with insurance.

 At the heart of it, it’s not really about being anti-establishment or wanting to hurt artists.
 It’s about price, reliability and convenience.